 It maybe goes without saying, but as with the advent of more nimble and lightweight hiking shoes has come a decrease in ankle protection, so has there been a decline in toe protection.
 This is likely because of the weight reduction that can be achieved by removing heavier materials that were often used for toe protection in the past.

 If this is a point of concern, you want to look for shoes that have a better rubberized toe and less focused on mesh around the toe.
-Something like the Danner Trail 2650 would work really well here, as would the Black Diamond Mission Low Waterproof Approach Shoes.
+Something like the Danner Trail 2650 would work really well here.

 Hiking Shoes v Hiking Boots